Alexandre-Coulibaly/Clock2/README.md

 # Project : Digital clock
 ## Team members:
-Member 1: GABLE Ludovic (responsible for ...)
+Member 1: GABLE Ludovic (responsible for grouping of all codes and buttons)

-Member 2: COULIBALY Alexandre (responsible for ...)
+Member 2: COULIBALY Alexandre (responsible for the alarm and buttons)

-Member 3: TRICOT Guillaume (responsible for ...)
+Member 3: TRICOT Guillaume (responsible for the display and timer)

-Member 4: GIRARDIN Loïc (responsible for ...)
+Member 4: GIRARDIN Loïc (responsible for the connection to internet and timer)

 ## Goal :